oscimp/amaranth_twstft/Doc/00_Installation.md

 ```
 for a 22-bit long shift register, 2.5 MS long code

-The pinout for testing the seupt is shown below, with the 2 dB attenuator on the 1-PPS
+The pinout for testing the setup is shown below, with the 2 dB attenuator on the 1-PPS
 inserted to reduce the TTL-level (0-5 V) signal to something like 0-3.3 V compatible
 with the FPGA.
 The ENAble signal is raised to Vcc to run the pseudo-random sequence generated
 on the radiofrequency output with BPSK or QPSK (depending on the switch status) modulation